ditlef9/python-nextjs-postgresql-devsecops-gcp/setup-development-environment/windows-environment/README.md

 Docker Desktop allows you to create and manage containers for your development environment.

-Installation of Docker Desktop is optional but reccomendet for debugging purposes.
+Installation of Docker Desktop is optional but recommend for debugging purposes.

 ![Download](https://raw.githubusercontent.com/ditlef9/python-nextjs-postgresql-devsecops-gcp/main/_docs/download_24dp_2854C5_FILL0_wght400_GRAD0_opsz24.png) [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

+**Installation Steps:**

+1. Download the Docker Desktop installer from the link above.
+2. Run the installer and follow the setup wizard.
+3. Restart your computer if required.